svg-net/SVG/Docs/namespaces/Svg.Exceptions.md

 uid: Svg.Exceptions
 summary: *content
 ---
-The **Svg.Exceptions** namespace contains .NET exception classes defined by the SVG-NET library.
+The **Svg.Exceptions** namespace contains .NET exception classes defined by this SVG for .NET library.